chalanadesilva/serial_button_keyboard/README.md

   - Simple text (without prefix): Defaults to button 1.
   - `\enter`: Sends an Enter keystroke when the button is pressed.
   - `\ctrl-<char>`: Sends Control + the specified character when the button is pressed.
+  - `\reset`: Clears all stored commands for all buttons.
+  - `\delete`: Can be stored on a button to clear its assigned command when pressed.

 - **Button Pressing:** Connect buttons to digital pins:
   - **Pin 2**: Button 1 (default)